Skip to Main Content

 The statistical analysis of text-based research outputs (books, journal articles, conference papers, etc) with respect to citation counts.
 Based on how the citation details of outputs is utilised to analyse various aspects of research performance, most commonly used metrics can be classified into Author Level, Article Level and Journal Level.

-Types of bibliometrics
+Types of Bibliometrics

 m-index: Another variant of the h-index that displays h-index per year since first publication.
 The h-index tends to increase with career length, and m-index can be used in situations where this is a shortcoming, such as comparing researchers within a field but with very different career lengths.